knoxmcken/abstract-algebra/README.md

-# Abstract Algebra Handbook
+# Abstract Algebra Course Guide

-This repository contains the source code for the book titled "Your Book Title".
+This repository contains the source code for the book titled *Abstract Algebra Course Guide*.
 The book is written in LaTex and maintained in this GitHub repository.

 ## Folder Structure